 Getting there: A four-hour bus from Nha Trang or a five-hour bus from Ho Chi Minh.

-Spend a night on the Mekong Delta
+Spend a day or night on the Mekong Delta

 Even during a short trip, there’s time for a day trip to the Mekong from Saigon.
-If you have more time, why not spend two days a night?
+If you have more time, why not spend two days and a night?